 Light-weight suitings are more often woven in a plain weave than a twill weave because a plain weave breathes better.
 With an equal number of ends and picks per inch, a Glen check in a plain weave will be half the scale of the more traditional twill-weave Glen Urquhart check.
 The pattern below shows the black and cream Glen check that Sean Connery wears in Dr. No.

-The 2-button jacket has natural shoulders, a slightly draped chest and a nipped waist.
+The button two jacket on Connery’s Glen check suit made by Anthony Sinclair has natural shoulders, a slightly draped chest and a nipped waist.
 The button stance is higher than in Connery’s subsequent Bond films and the breast pocket is placed quite low, but it effectively breaks up Connery’s height.
-The jacket has jetted pockets, 4-button cuffs and short double vents (about 8 inches long).
+The jacket has jetted pockets, four-button cuffs and short double vents (about 8 inches long).

-The trousers have double forward pleats, elastic button tabs and turn-ups, with a high waist and tapered leg.
-Bond’s full-cut, pale blue Turnbull & Asser shirt has a spread collar, placket front and 2-button turnback cuffs.
-The tie is a navy blue grenadine from Turnbull & Asser.
+The trousers have double forward pleats, elastic button tabs on the sides of the waistband and turn-ups, with a high waist and tapered leg.
+Bond’s full-cut, pale blue Turnbull & Asser shirt has a cutaway collar, placket front and two-button turnback cuffs.
+The tie is a navy blue grenadine also from Turnbull & Asser.
 And he wears a folded white linen handkerchief in his breast pocket.

 The lightweight plaid sports coat that Roger Moore wore in The Man with the Golden Gun seems to be a popular one.
 It is a plaid made from worsted wool or a silk blend in black, white and red.
 It’s woven in an open plain weave with high-twist yarns, and the pattern is a little different from a typical glen plaid.
 Each section of the pattern mirrors itself.
 See the illustration below for the structure of the pattern: